RiyadMahmud2021/UploadAFileToGitHub/readme.md

         - git commit -am "changes"
         - git push origin master

-At Last Project will be sent to github account
+At Last Project will be uploaded to github account

 <!-- git project upload From pc to GITHUB: -->
 <!-- ===================================== -->